Custodian helmet: History

 The "Home Office Pattern" consisted of a helmet with the Brunswick star badge (commonly known as a "helmet plate") which would feature the reigning monarch's cipher, with the name of the force imprinted on the plate.
 The top of the helmet had a "rose top", which was a raised metal rose, largely used as an ornament to cover the ventilation hole.
 However, this standardisation process was largely unsuccessful, with many different designs being worn by today's police forces nationally.

-Until the 1970s, and in certain areas the 1980s, the helmet internally had only a sweat band to allow it to sit correctly on the wearer's head, with a single chin strap.
-The helmet plate and either a "cockscomb" or "rose top" fixed to the top of the helmet, were fitted by pressing the metal lugs attached to the badges through the helmet and then having small matchstick-size pieces of wood pushed through the lugs to secure them.
+Until the 1970s and, in certain areas, the 1980s, the helmet internally had only a sweat band to allow it to sit correctly on the wearer's head, with a single chin strap.
+The helmet plate and either a "coxcomb" or "rose top" fixed to the top of the helmet, were fitted by pressing the metal lugs attached to the badges through the helmet and then having small matchstick-size pieces of wood pushed through the lugs to secure them.
 Other helmet furniture included a "ball top" and in some cases a "spike top".

 During the 1970s and 1980s, before specially adapted riot helmets were introduced, officers were expected to conduct public order and crowd control in the standard beat duty helmet.
 The cork construction provided little protection against attack and thrown missiles.
 In order to provide more protection, the construction of the helmets changed.
 Visually they remained the same, but instead of being constructed of cork they were now made out of a very hard-wearing plastic material and covered in felt.
-Internally they were padded with foam fitted into the shell of the helmet with a webbing-style harness to allow it to sit on the head in the correct manner.
+Internally, they were padded with foam fitted into the shell of the helmet with a webbing-style harness to allow it to sit on the head in the correct manner.
 Two chin straps were added at this time, a thin leather strap for normal duties, and a "public order strap" which was made of thick material and included a chin-cup to securely hold the helmet on the head.
 As well as these changes, helmet plates were altered so that the fixings on them were no longer lugs, but were prong-type pins which were inserted into the helmet and spread apart, so that if the helmet plate was hit by a missile, the lugs would not cause injury to the wearer.
 Although NATO riot helmets replaced the Custodians for public order, Custodian helmets are still currently used to control football crowds, and protests.
-As late as 2011 police used Custodian helmets for public order as riot gear was not available, for example during the London Riots in 2011 where the British Transport Police and Metropolitan Police were equipped only with Custodian helmets, shields and batons.
+As late as 2024, police used Custodian helmets for public order as riot gear was not available.
+During the London Riots in 2011, the British Transport Police and Metropolitan Police were equipped only with Custodian helmets, shields and batons.
+During the 2024 riots, a number of forces utilised Custodian Helmets as opposed to NATO helmets.
+One such force was Sussex Police where officers were deployed only with Custodian Helmets and utilised riot chin straps during unrest in Brighton.